 Branding with purpose and intention will help us attract more of the right people to our blog.

 We want visibility, baby!

 We’re not building wallflower businesses here, k?
-We’re building climb-to-the-top-of-the-mountain, shout-me-loud-brands that people notice.
-So what are the things you can do to make sure your brand really stands out above the rest?
+We’re building climb-to-the-top-of-the-mountain, shout-me-loud brands that people notice.
+So what are the things you can do to make sure your brand stands out above the rest?
 Let’s take a look!

 1. Be consistent

 This is one of the most important aspects of building a strong brand.
-There are about a gazillion ways that people will find you and about a gazillion different brands out there.
-So how do you rise above from all that noise?
+There are a gazillion ways that people will find you and a gazillion different brands out there.

 Pay attention to everything.
 Deets like your website, social media, fonts, colors, vibe, voice, the people you hang with, the emails you send, the way you respond to blog comments…all of it frames the way people think about you and your brand.

-Your goals should be to present a consistent and harmonious brand image everywhere, online and offline.
+Your goal should be to present a consistent and harmonious brand image everywhere, online and offline.

 For example, if you saw your pin in your Pinterest feed, would you immediately recognize your brand?
-That’s the kind of consistent and detail we’re aiming for!
+That’s the kind of consistency and detail we’re aiming for!